waljan/GNNpT1_copy/README.md

 # Graph Neural Networks for the pT1 Gland Graph Dataset
+This repo contains the medical dataset, different Graph Neural Network implementations, the python code, the classification results and the Hyperparameters used for the paper entitled as "Classification of Intestinal Gland Cell-Graphs using Graph Neural Networks" and submitted at the International Conference of Pattern Recognition (ICPR) January 2021.

 This repo contains different Graph Neural Network (GNN) implementations for Graph classification.
 The models are applied on the publicly available [pT1 Gland Graph Dataset (GG-pT1)](https://github.com/LindaSt/pT1-Gland-Graph-Dataset).

+The Hyperparameters are found [here](https://github.com/waljan/GNNpT1/tree/master/Hyperparameters).

 ## Models:
 So far, the following models are implemented: